NomadFlow

 nomadflow

 Starts the HTTP server in the background, then launches the TUI wizard.
-When the TUI exits, the server is gracefully shut down (ttyd is cleanly stopped, no orphan processes).
-If the TUI returns a tmux session to attach to, tmux attach-session is executed automatically.
+On first run, the TUI begins with the setup wizard to create ~/.nomadflowcode/config.toml.
+When the TUI exits, the server is gracefully shut down.

 serve

-The server handles graceful shutdown: on Ctrl+C or SIGTERM, it stops accepting new connections, completes in-flight requests, then cleanly stops the ttyd subprocess.
+The server handles graceful shutdown: on Ctrl+C or SIGTERM, it stops accepting new connections, completes in-flight requests, and cleanly shuts down all managed PTY processes.

 start